bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 ### Write a test for the "GET" method

 * Our get method should return the list of games.
-* **REMINDER** That this data structure returend from Mongo will be an array, so to test your game with a `beforeEach` hook you'll need to make sure you test against the first item in the array
+* **REMINDER** That this data structure returned from Mongo will be an array, so to test your game with a `beforeEach` hook you'll need to make sure you test against the first item in the array

 ```
 expect(res.data[0].foo).to.equal(bar.foo);
 ```

+## Stretch Problem

+* Write your `PUT` and your `DELETE`

 ### Write a test for the "PUT" method